By Matt Lamers

 Industry executives said the new clarity should give marijuana companies better access to capital and eliminate investor fears over their listing status.

 CannaRoyalty, for example, was one of the companies in the crosshairs of that confusion because of its extensive assets in the United States.

 “Confidence and clarification to investors means a better cost of capital and more options in terms of raising capital,” said Lustig.
 “It’s really all about disclosure, and that’s the way it should be.”

 Canaccord’s Bottomly said that “overall this has a de-risking element for the 30 or so companies that are listed on the CSE that have a U.S. reach in cannabis.”

 Those at risk of being delisted

-Only cannabis companies based in Canada and traded on the TSE or TSX Venture with operations in the United States would appear to face the possibility of delisting.
+Only cannabis companies based in Canada and traded on the TSX or TSX Venture with operations in the United States would appear to face the possibility of delisting.

 Two companies with operations in the United States are Aphria and Maple Leaf Green World.